HellEIN/ML-projects/README.md

   - Classification: Accuracy, Precision, Recall, F1, ROC-AUC
   - Regression: MSE, RMSE, R²

-Some of the algorith will be implemented in the future after I get to learn them
+Some of the algorith will be implemented in the future after I get to learn them.

+`for the interactive plots of the projectes you need to download the HTML file or run ipynb locally `